Reign of Fire (film): Production

 Kevin Peterka and Gregg Chabot wrote the original screenplay in 1996, after which they sold it to Spyglass Media Group.
 In 2000, Matt Greenberg revised the screenplay for production.
+That July, Rob Bowman was chosen to direct the film.

+Principal photography began in February 2001.
 Reign of Fire was filmed in Ireland's Wicklow Mountains, at the Glendasan Valley Lead Mines.
 Permission was given on the condition that the area not be damaged, and the crew removed all sets once filming was complete.
 However, an outbreak of foot-and-mouth disease in Europe stopped many planned scenes from being filmed due to quarantine restrictions.

 The dead dragon was designed and built by Artem, with visual effects by Secret Lab.
 The dragon's digital effects posed a problem for animators: "In recent years there have been several movies starring creatures with scaled surfaces.
 Among these are Jurassic Park, Dragonheart, and Lake Placid.
 The surfaces of these creatures have generally been constructed by layering painted textures atop displacement maps.
 This gives the model texture, but the scales stretch and shrink under the movement of the creature, giving a rubbery look that is not realistic."
 In order to overcome this limitation, the then-groundbreaking work done by digital effects animator Neil Eskuri on Disney's 2000 release Dinosaur was utilized as a benchmark in order to create a realistic physical simulation of the dragon.
 According to Carlos Gonzalez-Ochoa, the film called for "100 ft creatures with wing spans of 300 ft that could undergo enormous speeds and accelerations.
 The artistic direction required each dragon to have wings that transition between a variety of physical behaviors and interact with the environment."

 Alexander Siddig claimed in a 2015 A.V.
 Club interview that Matthew McConaughey insisted upon being referred to by his character's name on and off set, throughout production.